FAST-ULxNUIG/RISC1-longitudinal-manuscript-code/README.md

     individual $TeX$ files.
   - 💾 also contains `.rds` objects saved at various stages of the data analysis
-- :open_file_folder: **data** – contains the main dataset used in analysis and small data sets used to create the introduction and stride-timing plots.
+  - :open_file_folder: **data** – contains the main dataset used in analysis and small data sets used to create the introduction and stride-timing plots (not publicly available).

 ## Reproducibility